Whether you want to work with children, young people, or adults, our guide provides an overview of getting into teaching at a variety of levels.

 Teaching is a rewarding and fulfilling career path, but it doesn’t mean that being in a structured classroom environment is for everyone.
 Don’t forget that learning takes place outside of the classroom too and there are multiple roles within educational environments that might not specifically be about teaching.

 Take a look at the Prospects job profiles below for some further ideas:

-TARGETjobs also offers a helpful overview of education alternatives here.
-This guide allows you to explore a range of information about teaching in alternative settings and alternative roles within education.
+TARGETjobs also offers a helpful overview of teaching in alternative settings and roles within their Education Alternatives Guide.

 The Careers and Employability Service offers support to students throughout their studies and provision for graduates up to five years after graduation, with advice and guidance on:

 - Further study